 Also in Clare, a visit to the Burren is a must.
 It is an expansive area of limestone rock, including imposing mountains, as well as tranquil valleys with gently meandering streams.
 With its extraordinary array of flora and wildlife, and megalithic tombs and monuments older than Egypt's pyramids, the Burren creates a tapestry of colour and a seductively magical aura.

-We recommend two very different styles of properties in this region...
-The first is Gregans Castle - an old manor house perched atop Corkscrew Hill, which is a haven of peace and tranquillity.
+The beautiful Gregans Castle - an old manor house perched atop Corkscrew Hill, which is a haven of peace and tranquillity and offers visitors inspiring views of the unique Burren Landscape.

 The Ring of Kerry (or Iveragh Peninsula, to give it its correct name) is part of an unspoiled region of Ireland that has attracted visitors for hundreds of years.
 Its spectacular beauty is beyond question and it is a natural centre for outdoor pursuits.
 The Ring of Kerry has some of the finest beaches in Europe and many sites, such as Ancient Monasteries, Iron Age Forts, and Ogham Stones, which provide an insight into the ancient heritage of Ireland.

 The Gap of Dunloe was carved by a huge glacier thousands of years ago, and is roughly seven miles in length, with the Tomies and Purple mountains on the left and the McGillycuddy Reeks on the right.
 Don't miss the "Ladies View" so named after Queen Victoria's ladies-in-waiting who stopped to look at the beautiful scenery from this spot during the Queen's visit to Killarney in 1861.

 It would be a shame to visit Kerry without experiencing the unique hospitality of the 5 star Park Hotel in Kenmare, where brothers John and Francis Brennan look after their guests with the utmost care and attention to detail, or alternatively their property The Lansdown Kenmare.
-Hidden away on the shores of Caragh Lake you will find an equally warm welcome in the enchanting Carrig Country House, and for those who wish to stay in the vibrant centre of Killarney town, we recommend the Killarney Royal.
+Hidden away on the shores of Caragh Lake you will find an equally warm welcome in the enchanting Carrig Country House, and for those who wish to stay in the vibrant centre of Killarney town, we recommend the Killarney Royal which is in the centre of the town or, Cahernane House Hotel which is just outside the town.